-Credit scores can be confusing and you don’t want to apply for too many new lines of credit all at once just to face a slew of denials and a huge hit to your score.
+Credit scores can be confusing and you don’t want to apply for too many new lines of credit all at once, just to face a bunch of denials and a huge hit to your score.
 In this article, we’re going to explain the different credit options for you based on your score range and explain how you can avoid hard inquiries when you’re shopping around for the best credit card option for you.

 How Low Can My Score Be To Get A Credit Card?

 If you have no credit score or a very poor credit score, it’s going to be harder for you to find a credit card that works for you.
 Where your score truly comes into play is with the terms and conditions of the cards you’re eligible for.
 Scores in the 300–580 range are considered to be pretty bad credit.

-You will probably have to settle for a card with a lower credit limit.
+You’ll also probably have to settle for a card with a lower credit limit.
 Credit cards designed for those with bad credit also come with higher interest rates and will not come with any rewards or benefits that you may see in a more premium card.
 Even though that’s not ideal, it’s still a great way to get started.
-Most credit cards that are designed for those with bad credit report monthly to all three major credit bureaus.
+Most credit cards designed for people with bad credit report monthly to all three major credit bureaus.

 What If My Credit Is Just Fair?